vue-bridge/vue-bridge/packages/docs/compatibility/index.md

 ## 🛑 Incompatible

-These concern features / syntax that is straight up incompatble, though some have workarounds.
+These concern features / syntax that is straight up incompatible, though some have workarounds.

 - Don' use [Multiple Root elements / Fragments](./multiple-root-elements.md) <eslint />
 - Don't use [`v-model:arg` & `v-bind.sync`](./v-model-arg-sync.md) <eslint />